rust-lang/rfcs/text/3668-async-closure.md

 };
 ```

-#### Specifics about the `AsyncFnOnce` implementation, interaction with `move`
+#### Specifics about the `AsyncFnOnce` implementation, `CallOnceFuture` vs `CallRefFuture`

+From a user's perspective, it makes sense that if they have an `async FnMut` closure then they should be able to "call it only once" in a way that is uniform with an `async FnOnce` closure.
+This is because an `FnOnce` is seen as less restrictive to the callee than `FnMut`, and we preserve that distinction with the `async Fn*` trait bounds.

-If the closure is inferred to be `async Fn` or `async FnMut`, then the compiler will synthesize an `async FnOnce` implementation for the closure which returns a future that doesn't borrow any captured values from the closure, but instead *moves* the captured values into the future.
+If the closure is inferred to be `async Fn` or `async FnMut`, then the compiler needs to synthesize an `async FnOnce` implementation for the closure which returns a future that doesn't borrow any captured values from the closure, but instead *moves* those captured values into the future.
 Synthesizing a distinct future that is returned by `async FnOnce` is necessary because the trait *consumes* the closure when it is called (evident from the `self` receiver type in the method signature), meaning that a self-borrowing future would have references to dropped data.
 This is an interesting problem described in more detail in [compiler-errors' blog post written on async closures][blog post].

-This is reflected in the fact that `AsyncFnOnce::CallOnceFuture` is a distinct type from `AsyncFnMut::CallRefFuture`.
+This is reflected in the unstable trait implementations by the fact that `AsyncFnOnce::CallOnceFuture` is a distinct type from `AsyncFnMut::CallRefFuture`.
 While the latter is a generic-associated-type (GAT) due to supporting self-borrows of the called async closure, the former is not, since it must own all of the captures mentioned in the async closures' body.

 For example: